learn-with-me/Software-Engineering-Fundamentals/devops/docker.md

 > Docker wants you to be able to build, ship and run distributed applications.
 It give you a standard way to package your software, deploy the software and run the software.
 What goes in the container is up to you.

+* Auto-update capability
+* No additional software required such as VirtualBox

 ```
 Build    - Docker Image            // Build an application using a docker Image
 Ship     - Docker Hub/Registry     // Ship an application using docker hub